18chanp1/kv-store/README.md

 ## Additional Notes on Running
 Some scripts are provided starting a large number of nodes on AWS instances.
 Please see ./scripts for details.

-### Prerequisites
-- You need to upload the CPEN 431 public key to the AWS instance

 ### Setup
 1. Enter the public IP of the 20-node Server AWS instance to ./scripts/aws_host.txt